min2ha/ukwa-site/content/target/51849/index.en.md

   "subject": "Brexit"
 }

-# "Daily Mail, The: After a Spanish police officer is seen drawing a GUN on Brits trying to leave the Rock, STEPHEN GLOVER warns: Make no mistake: this peevish, petty and bullying country's leaders are deadly serious about grabbing Gibraltar

 Think piece argues that Spain is obsessed with getting control of Gibraltar, and the Foreign Office would be happy to let them have it.